 However, these technologies also bring new and old challenges to the fore, around privacy, ethics, and ownership of personal information.
 In this Northern Data Debate, our panel of experts unpacks the latest developments, and debates the myriad promises and challenges that surround innovations in healthcare and data.

 Our compere for the evening will be Herb Kim, CEO Thinking Digital.

-Nic Palmarni, Director of the National Innovation Centre for Data
+Nic Palmarini, Director of the National Innovation Centre for Ageing

 17:00 - Drinks reception